-1.0 This planning application was originally presented to planning committee on 27th September 2022 where Members were minded to grant permission subject to conditions and a S106 agreement.
-However, since this time, the applicant has reassessed the viability of the development and has subsequently submitted a Financial Viability Appraisal to demonstrate that the development cannot viably provide the targeted contributions.
-Having reviewed this issue, it is necessary to bring the application back to committee for re-consideration.
-There have been no other material changes which would affect the proposed development and this report has been updated/amended where necessary.
+- 1.0 This planning application was originally presented to planning committee on 27 September 2022 where Members were minded to grant permission subject to conditions and a S106 agreement.
+However, following the committee meeting the applicant reassessed the viability of the development and subsequently submitted a Financial Viability Appraisal to demonstrate that the development cannot viably provide the targeted contributions.
+Having reviewed this issue, the application was brought back to planning committee on 29 August 2023 for reconsideration.
+There were no other material changes which would affect the proposed development. - 1.1 Members resolved that consideration of the application be deferred to the next scheduled meeting to be held on 26 September 2023 to enable the Committee to examine the applicant's financial viability appraisal. - 1.2 This report has been updated/amended where necessary.

-1.1 Main Issues
+1.3 Main Issues

-- 1.2 The main issues in this case are;
+- 1.4 The main issues in this case are:

 - Principle of the proposed development

 - North Tyneside 5-year housing land supply

 - Impact on amenity

 - Impact on character and appearance of site and surrounding area

 - Impact on biodiversity

-- Highway impact

-- 1.3 Consultation responses and representations received as result of the publicity given to this application are set out in the appendix to this report.
+- Highway impact - 1.5 Consultation responses and representations received as result of the publicity given to this application are set out in the appendix to this report.